yuhao92/yuhao92.github.io/_pages/about.md

 ## Presentations

-- ICRA 2022 (in person): Compensating for Material Deformation in Foldable Robots Via Deep Learning --a Case Study, [https://youtu.be/AwS4vabv-JQ](https://youtu.be/AwS4vabv-JQ).
+- ICRA 2022 (in person): Compensating for Material Deformation in Foldable Robots Via Deep Learning -- a Case Study, [https://youtu.be/AwS4vabv-JQ](https://youtu.be/AwS4vabv-JQ).

 - ICRA 2021 (virtual): Reconfigurable Curved Beams for Selectable Swimming Gaits in an Underwater Robot, [https://youtu.be/EszTDc9slyw](https://youtu.be/EszTDc9slyw).